Scifabric/app-geocoding/README.md

 We recommend that you read the section: [Build with PyBossa](http://docs.pybossa.com/en/latest/build_with_pybossa.html) and follow the [step by step tutorial](http://docs.pybossa.com/en/latest/user/tutorial.html).

-**NOTE**: This project uses the [pybossa-client](https://pypi.python.org/pypi/pybossa-client) in order to simplify the development of the project and its usage.
-Check the [documentation](http://pythonhosted.org/pybossa-client/).
+**NOTE**: This project uses the [pybossa-pbs](https://pypi.python.org/pypi/pybossa-pbs) library in order to simplify the development of the project and its usage.
+Check the [documentation](https://github.com/PyBossa/pbs).

 LICENSE
 =======